SandyRodger/LS220_DSA/README.md

 - DnC and DP both involve breaking down a problem into a collection of subProblems (with recursion) and then combining the answer.
 - The top-down solution for grid based DP problems involves starting from the bottom, but the bottom-up solution involves starting from the top and working downwards.
 - The dead-end and the terminal condition in backtracking are not the same thing.
+- Binary tree and binary search tree are different things

 Ideas: